alwaysEnergetic/covid-19-daily-death/README.md

 ## Backlog
 * Options to view data of each individual state/territory
+    * Render data cards, graphs, and titles of each option dynamically
 * ~~Line graph of daily COVID-19 statistics~~
     * The graph on small (devices) viewport is cluttered and needs the height to be adjusted
     *